 The 5 major points of interest:

-1982' - Most dramatic summit, largest cliff faces, 30' tunnel, 3 large alcoves (the "Weeping Alcove" has yet to be explored - rope protection suggested).
+1982' - Most dramatic summit, largest cliff faces, 30' tunnel, 4 large alcoves - including the "Weeping Alcove", that due to a fissure in the cuesta above shows evidence of water flow over a great period of time.
 Most features on north and east faces.

-"Two - Tone" - 4 large alcoves ( 1 unexplored - rope protection suggested), 6 medium alcoves, 12 small, 6 small arches, 1 unexplored cave (estimated 30' deep, did not explore solo).
+"Two - Tone" - 4 large alcoves ( 1 unexplored - rope protection suggested), 6 medium alcoves, 12 small, 6 small arches, 1 60' tunnel connecting the top of the cuesta with it's base.
 Most features on north, east and south faces.

 1861' - 6 medium alcoves, 12 small alcoves, 12 small arches.
 Features on all faces.

 Baldy" - 1 medium alcove, 4 small alcoves.
 Features on south ridge.

 1908' - 12 medium alcoves, 6 small arches, most intense molten forms.
 Features along ridge, as well as entire east face.

 Flora is light, with a few areas of Cholla, but very little catclaw.

 The rock in most areas is incredibly grippy and solid, but a few spots, particularly on 1982', are crumbly so stay on your toes.
 As with any off trail hike in terrain as unpredictable as this, exercise caution and stay within your comfort level.